2005 Atlantic hurricane season

-The four Category 5 hurricanes that developed during the season were: Emily, Katrina, Rita, and Wilma.
+The four Category 5 hurricanes during the season were: Emily, Katrina, Rita, and Wilma.
 In July, Emily reached peak intensity in the Caribbean Sea, becoming the first Category 5 hurricane of the season, later weakening and striking Mexico twice.
+It was the first Category 5 hurricane recorded in the month of July and was the earliest-forming Category 5 hurricane on record, until Hurricane Beryl surpassed the record in July 2024.
 In August, Katrina reached peak winds in the Gulf of Mexico but weakened by the time it struck the U.S. states of Louisiana and Mississippi.
 The most devastating effects of the season were felt on the Gulf Coast of the United States, where Katrina's storm surge crippled New Orleans, Louisiana, for weeks and devastated the Mississippi coastline.
 Katrina became the costliest U.S. hurricane, leaving $125 billion in damage and 1,392 deaths.
 Rita followed in September, reaching peak intensity in the Gulf of Mexico before weakening and hitting near the border of Texas and Louisiana.
 The season's strongest hurricane, Wilma, became the most intense Atlantic hurricane on record, as measured by barometric pressure.
-Lasting for ten days in October, Wilma moved over Cozumel, the Yucatán Peninsula, and Florida, causing $19 billion in damage and 48 deaths.
+Lasting for ten days in October, Wilma moved over Cozumel, the Yucatán Peninsula, and Florida, causing over $22 billion in damage and 52 deaths.

 The season's impact was widespread and catastrophic.
-Its storms caused an estimated 3,912 deaths and approximately $171.7 billion in damage.
+Its storms caused an estimated 3,468 deaths and approximately $171.7 billion in damage.
 It was the costliest season on record at the time, until its record was surpassed 12 years later.
-It also produced the second-highest accumulated cyclone energy (ACE) in the Atlantic basin, surpassed only by the 1933 season.
+It also produced the second-highest accumulated cyclone energy (ACE) in the Atlantic basin, only behind the 1933 season.
 The season officially began on June 1, 2005, and the first storm – Arlene – developed on June 8.
 Hurricane Dennis in July inflicted heavy damage to Cuba.
-Hurricane Stan in October was part of a broader weather system that killed 1,668 people and caused $3.96 billion in damage to eastern Mexico and Central America, with Guatemala hit the hardest.
-The final storm – Zeta – formed in late December and lasted until January 6, 2006.
+Hurricane Stan in October was part of a broader weather system that killed 1,673 people and caused $3.96 billion in damage to eastern Mexico and Central America, with Guatemala hit the hardest.
+The final storm – Zeta – formed in late December and lasted until January 6, 2006 – the latest of any season, tied with 1954–55.